Considering a Rabbit from Hot Cross Buns?

 Every rabbit here is raised and placed with the same level of care, whether baby, junior, or adult.

-Many families are naturally drawn to babies, and when available, they are introduced on the Available Buns page.
+Many families are naturally drawn to babies, and when available, they are introduced on the Available Buns page after temperament evaluations begin.

 We also occasionally have older rabbits seeking homes.
-Adult rabbits can make deeply rewarding companions.
-Their personalities are already established, and many are already spayed or neutered, which allows families to move forward with clarity.
+Adult rabbits can make deeply rewarding companions because their personalities are already more established, and many are already spayed or neutered.

-Rather than focusing on age alone, we encourage families to consider temperament, lifestyle, and long-term fit.
+Rather than focusing primarily on age, we encourage families to consider temperament, lifestyle, energy level, and long-term compatibility.

 What We Ask of Our Families